Iveta26/tech241-aws/introToAws.md

 #### User Data

-We paste our working and tested script into User Image so that VM runs it automatically.
+1. We paste our working and tested script into User Image so that VM runs it automatically.
 This is done while creating a VM in Advanced details -> User data

 ![user data](userData.jpg)

+2. Launch the VM.
+Script is run with VM launch

 ### Creating AMI